 I think this has something to do with the need to please.
 Many of us equate being available, responding promptly, saying yes and helping out… with building goodwill and respect.

-And how many people do you know that get burned out, stressed, over committed and over worked just because they cant say “NO”?
-Perhaps you’re one them?
+How many people do you know that get burned out, stressed, over committed and over worked just because they cant say “NO”?

 How to set clear boundaries